metapolator/metapolator/working-UI-demo.md

 * Delete…

 ## font export panel
-Forget about opentype mapping, unless there is a no-brainer default.
+Simple manual opentype mapping, good chance that we can do it.
 I will design something super-simple that warns how long a font export will take (estimate): “this export will take approximately 3 hours, 43 minutes.” ah, and a progress bar while it is exporting.

 ### local menu
 The local menu is as follows: